mrdudz/demons/README.md

 ### How to play?

-Use W,A,S and D keys to move.
+Use W,A,S,D keys to move.
 Attack by walking on enemies.
 Items are automatically picked up when you walk on them.

 Items that you have picked up can be used by pressing the following keys: